 - Securing and pulling large cylindrical objects.

-Learning to use knots effectively is a major step towards becoming an Eagle Scout.
+Learning to use knots effectively is a major step toward becoming an Eagle Scout.
 If you’re between the ranks of Tenderfoot and First-class, I’d highly recommend you check out my article on the 5 Keys To Advancement in Scouting.
 There, you’ll learn a few unexpected ways to take charge of your scouting journey and form a plan to earn Eagle!

 I hope you found this article helpful!
-Be sure to check back here often, because I’m constantly putting out new content to help scouts like yourself.
+Be sure to check back here often, because I’m constantly putting out new content to help Scouts like yourself.
 Until next time, happy trails on your Scouting journey. 🙂